LaifsV1/YUP/reference_manual.md

 - Emphasis is given to equational reasoning; congruence and equality is automated whilst propositional reasoning is purposely made explicit.
 Production-level proof assistants commonly automate propositional fragments, which decreases readability and is not helpful for students.
 Instead, congruence is automated in equality as students would not be familiar with explicit congruence reasoning.

 The tool source is written in **OCaml**, using OCamllex and [Menhir](http://gallium.inria.fr/~fpottier/menhir/) for the parser, and was developed on a Windows machine.
 Proofs are validated through sequent calculus rules.
 Specifications for the rules can be seen in the [notes](notes.pdf).

+The Proof Checker was written by me (Yu-Yang Lin) under the supervision of Dr. Dan R. Ghica and Neel R. Krishnaswami for the purpose of teaching  Computer Science students about program-correctness proofs.
+Funding for the project was provided by the College of Engineering and Physical Science, University of Birmingham.

 <a name="section2"></a>
 ## Usage ##